deborahadebiyi/webcrawler/README.md

 ## Stretch goals

-If failed to fetch, create failed object, can be used to clean up broken links
+If failed to fetch, create failed object, can be used to clean up broken links.